POSTED BY Corbin Pool ON July 17, 2014 Add Comments

 Paul Dini shared his remorse for the passing of the actor on Twitter.
 "Flags flying at half-mast in Gotham…

 Tags: batman: the animated series, bob hastings, james gordon, paul dini

-POSTED BY Benjamin Scott ON February 20, 2014 Add Comments
+POSTED BY admin ON February 20, 2014 Add Comments

 Ever seen a cartoon or old TV show where there’s a love potion (either consumed or airborne), and zaniness happens when unintended civilians become entranced with our protagonist?
 That’s Harley Quinn #3, but with escaped convicts, slaughter in a hardware store, bad-lady on cop-lady kissing and dwarf Glenn Danzig Big Tony being an unintentional pimp.